cryptomator/cryptomator.github.io/content/nis-2-guideline.en.md

 ### Consequences of non-compliance

 Non-compliance with the NIS 2 Directive can have serious consequences.
 Companies that do not meet the requirements can face significant fines and sanctions.
-In addition, inadequate cyber security can lead to serious security incidents that can cause both financial and reputational damage.
+In addition, inadequate cybersecurity can lead to serious security incidents that can cause both financial and reputational damage.
 Such incidents could disrupt operations, shake customer confidence and have a long-term negative impact on business.

 ## How Cryptomator can help

-Cryptomator is an innovative solution that helps organizations meet the requirements of the NIS-2 directive and improve their cyber security standards.
+Cryptomator is an innovative solution that helps organizations meet the requirements of the NIS-2 directive and improve their cybersecurity standards.
 Cryptomator protects data from unauthorized access by encrypting it in a simple and effective way.

 ### Cryptomator features for NIS-2 compliance